jna29/SymGP/README.md

 ## Example of usage

-See examples in folder notebooks
+See examples in folder `notebooks`.

 ## Things to improve